 This doesn’t sell well in a consumer-driven culture, so today Christianity is trying to get in on the action, so to speak, and the results are alternately suffocating and cringeworthy.
 Church leaders vacillate between obsessing over the myriad ways you shouldn’t have sex and humblebragging about their “smokin’ hot” wives and about how awesome sex is when you “do it God’s way.”
 It would seem they’re out to prove something, like those cigarette ads displaying male models with glowing white teeth, surrounded by adoring women.

 Perhaps it is precisely because sex makes churches so uncomfortable that they feel compelled to focus so much energy trying to control the circumstances under which it happens.
 They spend a great deal of time and effort fighting gay marriage, comprehensive sex ed, birth control, premarital sex, and sometimes even the concept of dating itself (ever hear of “kissing dating goodbye?”).
-Sometimes they can even become a national sensation for suggesting women shouldn’t wear yoga pants because it’ll make men think about sex.
 But why does this freak them out so much?
-And why is regulating this one thing maniacally important to them?
+And why is regulating this one thing so maniacally important to them?

 Jesus (whose dualism was perhaps the subtler of the two):

 Do not store up for yourselves treasures on earth…store up for yourselves treasures in heaven.